Leonardo Díaz (parathlete)

-Leonardo Díaz Aldana (born 16 February 1975) is a Paralympian athlete from Cuba competing mainly in category F56 throwing events.
+Leonardo Díaz Aldana (born 16 February 1975) is a Cuban Paralympian athlete competing mainly in category F56 throwing events.

+Career

 Leonardo has competed in the shot, discus and javelin in three consecutive Paralympics.
 In his first in Athens in 2004 he failed to finish in the medal positions.
 On returning four years later to Beijing he won the gold medal in the F55/56 category discus, a feat he replicated in London in 2012.